 - (a) A utility shall keep a record of all interruptions and curtailments of service on its entire system or on major divisions of its system, including a statement of the time, duration, and cause of each interruption or curtailment.
-A utility shall also keep a record of the time of starting up or shutting down of the compressing equipment and the period of operation of all regulators used for the maintenance of constant gas pressure. - (b) In its tariff a utility shall establish, by customer class, interruption and curtailment priorities for sales service and for transportation service.
-These priorities shall be consistent with the requirements in paragraphs (c) and (d) of this rule. - (c) A utility shall interrupt gas transportation service in accordance with the same system of class-byclass priorities as is applicable to sales customers under the utility's tariffs. - (d) A utility shall interrupt service within each class on an equitable basis, consistent with system constraints.
-A utility shall interrupt service within a locale on a fair and reasonable basis, consistent with local conditions. - (e) A utility shall curtail sales gas service as provided in its tariffs.
-A utility shall not make up any shortage by using the transportation customer's supplies without the transportation customer's consent. - (f) A utility shall curtail service to transportation customers who have contracted for standby supply service in accordance with the same system of class-by-class priorities as is applicable to sales customers established by the utility's tariffs.
-A utility shall curtail service within each class on an equitable basis consistent with system constraints.
-A utility shall curtail service within a locale on a fair and reasonable basis, consistent with local conditions. - (g) A utility may provide, under applicable sales tariffs, any available supply service to gas transportation customers who have not purchased standby supply service from the utility and are experiencing supply shortages.
+A utility shall also keep a record of the time of starting up or shutting down of the compressing equipment and the period of operation of all regulators used for the maintenance of constant gas pressure. - (b) In its tariff a utility shall establish specific terms and conditions for interruptions and curtailments of service.
+The utility shall establish, and adhere to, interruption and curtailment priorities for sales service and for transportation service by customer class.
+These priorities shall be consistent with the requirements of this rule. - (c) A utility shall interrupt service within each class on an equitable basis, consistent with system constraints and its tariff.
+A utility shall interrupt service within a locale on a fair and reasonable basis, consistent with local conditions. - (d) A utility shall not make up any shortage by using the transportation customer's supplies without the transportation customer's consent. - (e) A utility shall curtail standby supply service to transportation customers who have contracted for standby supply service in accordance with the same system of class-by-class priorities as is applicable to sales customers established by the utility's tariffs. - (f) A utility may provide, under applicable sales tariffs, available supply service to gas transportation customers who have not purchased standby supply service from the utility and are experiencing supply shortages.